danka74/SnomedCTParser/README.md

 OWL API 3.x compliant classes for loading and storing SNOMED CT Compositional Grammar statements or expressions.

-File format is a tab-separated text file:
+File format is a sequence of
 (\<expression> \t \<label> \n)*

 ###Installation